What Is a Lip- or Tongue Tie?

-The condition is present at birth and can result in various oral developmental issues including feeding, speech, and swallowing as well as interfering with adequate breastfeeding.
-Somewhere between 4-10% of all babies are born with a tongue-tie.
-There are degrees of tongue and lip ties, depending on where the frenulum attaches to the tongue.
+The condition is present at birth and can result in various oral developmental issues including feeding, speech, and swallowing, as well as interfering with adequate breastfeeding.
+About 4% to 10% of all babies are born with tongue-tie.
+There are degrees of tongue- and lip-ties, depending on where the frenulum attaches to the tongue.

 - Poor or incomplete latch